Working with Text Elements in SVG for Dynamic Designs

 </svg>

-In the above code snippet, we have added the stroke attribute to the <text> element and remove the text color by specifying the fill attribute to none which will result in the following text presentation.
+In the example above, we use the stroke attribute to add an outline and remove the fill color by setting the fill attribute to none, resulting in the outlined text.

 <defs>